whizali/whisp_tcp_chat_app/README.md

 ## Overview

 This application implements a real-time chat system where multiple clients can connect to a central server, register usernames, send public and private messages, and use various commands.
-The system uses TCP sockets for reliable communication and implements select()-based I/O multiplexing for efficient handling of multiple client connections.
+The system uses TCP sockets for reliable communication and implements select()-based I/O multiplexing st the server side for efficient handling of multiple client connections and threading at client side for parralel and simultaneous sending and receiving of messages.

 ## Features

 - **TCP-based Client-Server Communication**: Reliable, connection-oriented messaging
 - **Multiple Client Support**: Handles numerous concurrent client connections
+- **Automatic Username Assignment**: Clients are assigned default usernames (User 1, User 2, etc.) upon connection
-- **Username Registration**: Clients can register and change usernames
+- **Username Customization**: Clients can change their default usernames using the `/nick` command
 - **Timestamped Messages**: All messages include timestamps for chronological tracking
 - **Command Support**: Implements various commands for enhanced functionality:
   - `/help` - Display available commands